Goldcorp profit beats on strong precious metal sales

 Net earnings in the quarter rose to $498 million, or 61 cents a share, from $336 million, or 42 cents, in the year-earlier period.

-Excluding foreign exchange gains and other one-time items, profit fell to 54 cents from 56 cents per share in the third quarter of 2011.
+Excluding foreign exchange gains and other one-time items, profit fell to 54 cents a share from 56 cents a share in the third quarter of 2011.
 Analysts, on average, expected 46 cents a share, according to Thomson Reuters I/B/E/S.

 Revenue jumped 18 percent to a record $1.5 billion, topping expectations of $1.4 billion, as the miner sold 617,800 ounces of gold and 9.1 million ounces of silver.